adrianolszewski/Useful-R-codes/firth_gee_logistic_regression_with_geessbin.md

 - Bayesian logistic regression
 - independent exact tests (Fisher, Boschloo, Barnard - depending on your case!); they don't allow for interactions and covariate adjustments.

-We will focus on the Firth approach, but in an unusual manner - applied to GEE.
-Why unusual?
-Because the penalisation is applied to the likelihood function.
-There is no such thing in GEE, which a semi-parametric method.
+Here I will focus on the Firth approach, but in an unusual manner - applied to the GEE estimation, necessary to handle correlated (repeated) responses.
+The penalisation is applied to the likelihood function, but there's no such thing in GEE, which a semi-parametric method.
 This is why we call it "Firth-like".

+/ 💡 You might be interested also in a mixed model (GLMM) instead of GEE, but in my field we prefer the marginal rather than conditional approach. /

 Let's have a look at an exemplary text in the statistical report: